httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 * stale - The cache was able to select a response for the request, but it was stale
 * partial - The cache was able to select a partial response for the request, but it did not contain all of the requested ranges (or the request was for the complete response)

 The most specific reason that the cache is aware of SHOULD be used, to the extent that it is possible to implement.
-See also {{I-D.ietf-httpbis-cache, Section 4}}.
+See also {{HTTP-CACHING, Section 4}}.

 ## The fwd-status parameter

-"fwd-status" indicates what status code (see {{I-D.ietf-httpbis-semantics, Section 15}}) the next hop server returned in response to the forwarded request.
+"fwd-status" indicates what status code (see {{HTTP, Section 15}}) the next hop server returned in response to the forwarded request.
 Only meaningful when "fwd" is present; if "fwd-status" is not present but "fwd" is, it defaults to the status code sent in the response.

 This parameter is useful to distinguish cases when the next hop server sends a 304 Not Modified response to a conditional request, or a 206 Partial Response because of a range request.

 ## The ttl parameter

-"ttl" indicates the response's remaining freshness lifetime (see {{I-D.ietf-httpbis-cache, Section 4.2.1}}) as calculated by the cache, as an integer number of seconds, measured when the response header section is sent by the cache.
-This includes freshness assigned by the cache; e.g., through heuristics (see {{I-D.ietf-httpbis-cache, Section 4.2.2}}), local configuration, or other factors.
+"ttl" indicates the response's remaining freshness lifetime (see {{HTTP-CACHING, Section 4.2.1}}) as calculated by the cache, as an integer number of seconds, measured when the response header section is sent by the cache.
+This includes freshness assigned by the cache; e.g., through heuristics (see {{HTTP-CACHING, Section 4.2.2}}), local configuration, or other factors.
 May be negative, to indicate staleness.

 ## The stored parameter

-"stored" indicates whether the cache stored the response (see {{I-D.ietf-httpbis-cache, Section 3}}); a true value indicates that it did.
+"stored" indicates whether the cache stored the response (see {{HTTP-CACHING, Section 3}}); a true value indicates that it did.
 Only meaningful when fwd is present.

 ## The collapsed parameter

-"collapsed" indicates whether this request was collapsed together with one or more other forward requests (see {{I-D.ietf-httpbis-cache, Section 4}}); if true, the response was successfully reused; if not, a new request had to be made.
+"collapsed" indicates whether this request was collapsed together with one or more other forward requests (see {{HTTP-CACHING, Section 4}}); if true, the response was successfully reused; if not, a new request had to be made.
 If not present, the request was not collapsed with others.
 Only meaningful when fwd is present.

 ## The key parameter

-"key" conveys a representation of the cache key (see {{I-D.ietf-httpbis-cache, Section 2}}) used for the response.
+"key" conveys a representation of the cache key (see {{HTTP-CACHING, Section 2}}) used for the response.
 Note that this may be implementation-specific.

 ## The detail parameter